 This inventory should be maintained and checked up on frequently.
 When a chemical or flammable liquid has been open for longer than recommended or has expired, it should be correctly disposed of immediately.

-The inventory can include the MSDS information relating to each chemical, which entails:
+The inventory can include the SDS information relating to each chemical, which entails:

 How To Handle and Store Chemical and Flammable Liquids